What is a Solenoid?

 Figure 1: Solenoid coils

 A solenoid is a coil of wire that, when energized, generates a magnetic field within its core.
-This electromechanical device features electromagnetic linear actuation when subjected to an electric current.
+When an electric current passes through the solenoid, it creates a magnetic field.
 This magnetic field moves a ferrous armature, allowing or blocking flow through a solenoid valve.
 Solenoids are commonly used in various applications, such as controlling fluid flow in hydraulic and pneumatic systems.
-This article describes the design of a solenoid and how it functions.
+This article describes the design of a solenoid and how it functions within the design of a solenoid valve.

 Table of contents